RCN-ECS/Synthesis_Workshop/README.md

 * 13:30 Swim Call - Jump off the Dock
 * 13:30 - 15:30 pm Working Groups
 * 15:30 Gene Editing Information Session (Dan Bolnick) (Live Broadcast)
+	* Join details for live broadcast: Meeting URL https://bluejeans.com/806433083?src=join_info, Meeting ID 806 433 083, Want to dial in from a phone?
+Dial one of the following numbers: +1.408.740.7256 (US (San Jose)) +1.408.317.9253 (US (Primary, San Jose)) (see all numbers - https://www.bluejeans.com/numbers), Enter the meeting ID and passcode followed by #, Connecting from a room system?
+Dial: bjn.vc or 199.48.152.152 and enter your meeting ID & passcode
 * 16:30 Group Meeting, Working group reports (Live Broadcast)
 * 18:00 Dinner
 * 19:00 Evening Boat ride (other half of the working groups, other half tomorrow)